IT Project Manager at Ideamotive and agile advocate.

 In this article, we will delve deep into the few most fundamental cost drivers for mobile applications.
 Before we do it, here’s a helicopter view of all aspects that make up the price of mobile app development:

-In mobile development, you will be choosing between two different operating systems: Android and iOS.
-Now, the question is: is it more expensive to develop an iOS or Android app?
+In mobile development, you will be choosing between two different operating systems and consequently two different app stores: Android (Google Play) and iOS (App Store) Now, the question is: is it more expensive to develop an iOS or Android app?
 That issue is highly debated and generates many disagreements.

 If we look at the cost of development, the cost per hour for hiring a developer to create an iOS and Android app is pretty similar (see the box below for average rates).
 However, note that iOS is a system that supports quite a narrow range of devices.
 When considering mobile applications, we’re pretty much talking about iPhones and iPads, with a possibility to convert application to macOS and support all kinds of Apple computers.

-When it comes to Android, the matter becomes more complicated.
-There is a much wider variety of Android devices with different screens sizes and produced by various manufacturers.
-That’s why it takes much more time to develop an Android app.
+When it comes to an app for Google Play, the matter becomes quite complicated because there exists a much broader variety of Android devices with different screen sizes and produced by various manufacturers.
+That's why it takes much more time to develop an Android app.
 Some people say that the time frame might be even two or three times longer than one required for developing iOS apps.
-If you multiply that by the hourly rate of developers, it turns out that creating Android apps is indeed more expensive.
-That’s why many companies choose to develop iOS apps first and, once they validate their business idea, move to the Android market.
+If you multiply that by the hourly rate of developers, it turns out that creating Android apps is indeed more expensive - you can use a simple app development cost calculator to check that.
+That's why many companies choose to develop iOS apps first and, once they validate their business idea, move to the Android market.

 Developing an app for iOS and Android takes about the same amount of time, from two to eight months, depending on the application.
 This period breaks down into: